hanling3/recipe-book/documents/design.md

 ![Solution Space chart](images/brainstorm/solution-space-chart.png)

 After grouping all of our ideas together, we sorted our solution spaces based on effort and impact.
-As a result, we found that the following 4 concepts / characteristics were our major projectS:
+As a result, we found that the following 4 concepts / characteristics were our major projects:
 - meal plan
     - Part of saving time while cooking is meal planning.
 This includes batch cooking, or planning the meals one will eat each day.
 Therefore, we considered this a feature that would be important for our users to have.
 - filter / category system